DAF201/trash_can/self_talk.md

 10/16/2021:

-'asymmetric recruiting': when a company provides a 'summer internship opportunity ' which requires undergraduate college students have the skills in program languages, front/back end, Database management, TCP/IP, application development, and web page design without telling why.
+'Asymmetric recruiting': when a company provides a 'summer internship opportunity ' which requires undergraduate college students have the skills in program languages, front/back end, Database management, TCP/IP, application development, and web page design without telling why.

+10/17/2021:

+Home is where the heart is allocated at.